- Fans are 25 times more efficient than portable air conditioners

-When it’s too hot, no-one can function properly – and climate change means you’re increasingly enduring high temperatures.
+When it’s too hot, no-one can function properly – and climate change means you’re increasingly enduring high temperatures and in need of eco-friendly ways to keep your house cool.

 But life goes on, and you can’t always lie in a cold bath all day.